 Our stimulating MA programme immerses you in a vibrant research culture as you explore these fundamental questions and tackle a range of issues relating to social justice in education.

-This MA is delivered by influential, research-active tutors and staff from our well-respected Educational Research Department (which has specialised in the online delivery of postgraduate, research-oriented programmes for many years).
+This MA is delivered by influential, research-active tutors and staff from our well-respected Educational Research Department which has specialised in the online delivery of postgraduate, research-oriented programmes for many years.
 You will benefit from their range and depth of knowledge covering areas such as gender, migration and development, globalisation, social class, disability and digitally-mediated environments.

 Skills development elements such as research techniques, critical thinking and academic writing are complemented by engagement in online forums, peer and tutor review, interactive work, webinars, and live-streamed guest spots that reflect departmental interests.

 The programme is designed so that the classroom is ever-present: you can work around your own schedule and study whilst in employment.
 Previous students include teachers, social workers, policy-makers, and those in a variety of careers in education-focused institutions.
-It is also taken by graduates with an academic interest in education and social justice issues.
+The programme is also taken by graduates with an academic interest in education and social justice issues.

 Our MA in Education and Social Justice provides a potential route to our highly successful PhD in Education and Social Justice, as well as leading to career change or progression for professional practitioners.
 It carries the same prestigious academic recognition as traditionally-delivered programmes.